meekotherogue/by-night/about.md

 I grew up in a city called Prince Albert, in Saskatchewan Canada, with my mom, sister, stepdad, and cats Snickers and Jasper and dog Simba.
 I went to high school at the largest school in the province and graduated in 2007.

 I have since moved to the city of Saskatoon.
 I went to the University of Saskatchewan and received my Bachelor of Science in Computer Science.
 It's also where I met my now husband, where our shared love of punk rock, sci-fi and fantasy, dry humour and introversion, and of course computers brought us together.
-We convocated on the same day in 2013.
+We convocated on the same day in 2013, got married in 2018, and share our house with our 2 cats Coco and Sadie!

 As a developer, I enjoy the problem solving aspect as a whole as well as playing around with new technologies.
 The world is my oyster!
 I even developed the website you see before you myself!
 I used a static site generator to build all of the galleries and image details pages you see here, as well as all of the image processing and watermarking.